Upcoming Events

 MacKinnon recommended having a "Day of Event" box for supplies, such as name tags, pens, tape, scissors, paper, giveaways, signs and the like.
 The day before an event, do a run through.
 Review the set up one last time and review final attendance lists.
 The day of the event, arrive early; breathe and smile.

 Follow-up is critical to the success of an event, MacKinnon said.
-Analyze attendees and which lists worked well; review evaluations; help lawyers reach out for follow up contact; evaluate the budget; track new business that might be attributed to the event; share the positive comments as well as the suggestions for future improvement; and incorporate all into future event planning.
+Analyze attendees and which lists worked well; review evaluations; help lawyers reach out for follow up contact; evaluate the budget; track new business replicas breitling that might be attributed to the event; share the positive comments as well as the suggestions for future improvement; and incorporate all into future event planning.

 Take advantage of the experience you gained with a successful event by recycling it take it on the road to other offices, offer it to clients as an in-house program or to industry associations; or seek co-sponsors to offer to a new audience, MacKinnon suggested.